Causes of Truck Accidents

 There are so many causes that it is nearly impossible to fully prevent them.
-However, this is not to say that action cannot be taken help improve safety in the truck industry.
+However, this is not to say that action cannot be taken to help improve safety in the truck industry.
 For example, while adverse weather conditions cannot be controlled, drivers can be advised not to drive in dangerous conditions.
-While drunk drivers on the road cannot be avoided, trucker can be held to standards that prevent them from drinking on the job.
+While drunk drivers on the road cannot be avoided, truckers can be held to standards that prevent them from drinking on the job.
 While there is always a possibility for product malfunction, trucking laws can ensure that adequate testing and maintenance curb the problem.